phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/1-desktop.html.md

 next: 1-getting-started/2-install-mobile-app.html.md
 ---

-The PhoneGap Desktop application provides a drag and drop interface for creating PhoneGap applications.
+The PhoneGap Desktop application provides a drag and drop interface for creating PhoneGap apps.
 It's an alternative to using the
 [PhoneGap CLI](/getting-started/1-install-phonegap/cli) built for those who prefer a visual user interface over a command line interface approach.